vorlac/godot-roguelite/README.md

 # Setup Guide

 See the [wiki](https://github.com/vorlac/godot-roguelite/wiki) for a detailed guide that will walk you through the steps required to get this project running and debugging on linux or windows.
+Make sure to thank [PixelRain](https://github.com/Mangonels) in the [Godot discord](https://discord.com/channels/212250894228652034/342047011778068481) for his contributions to the wiki.

+# Using this project as a base for your project

+This repo is set up as a template (using the "use this template"->"create a new repository" button on the main landing page of this repo).
+If you use that option rather than just cloning this repo directly it will create a copy of the repo (not a clone or fork) in your github account with all history stripped.
+This project should be relatively plug and play when it comes to reusing the parts you want to keep and removing/replacing the parts you don't.
+If you create a repo from the template you also have the option of making the project private when it creates the repo in your github account.

+Once the template project is created you _should_ be able to just swap out the code in `src/` and godot project files in `project/` with your own C++ source code and godot project files.
+If everything was replaced correctly/consistently, the cmake build should detect the changes in the `src/` directory (file additions/removals/renames) and know to reconfigure the project if/when changes are made.

+More information about using this repo as a base for your own project in the [templating](https://github.com/vorlac/godot-roguelite/wiki/Templating-%E2%80%90-Referencing-godot%E2%80%90roguelite-as-a-template-for-your-own-project) section of the wiki.

+# Note about cloning

+If you just want to clone/try this project locally, it's important that you truly clone the repo and not just download it as a zip.
+The repo contains submodules that are required for the build to function properly, which will only be included if the repo is cloned (or templated).
+The zip download option won't correctly package the repos located in each extern/<submodule> directory which will lead to the buildscripts failing.

 # Contributing